SequentCalculus/sequent-calculus-compiler/README.md

-# Grokking the Sequent Calculus in Rust
+# Compiling through the Sequent Calculus

-This repo contains a port of the artifact for the functional pearl "Grokking the Sequent Calculus" in Rust.
+This repository contains a compiler which compiles a high-level functional programming language to machine code.
-The original Repo written in Haskell can be found here: https://github.com/grokking-sc/grokking-sc.
+The intermediate languages are based on the sequent calculus.